TU Dresden: Performing arts ensembles

 Among the many groups at the TU Dresden are four major ensembles.
-These four include the theater group Die Bühne which has a small ensemble directed by professionals, and the folk dance group Folkloretanzensemble Thea-Maass which is dedicated to reviving regional styles of dance.
+These four include the theater group Die Bühne, which has a small ensemble directed by professionals, and the folk dance group Folkloretanzensemble Thea-Maass which is dedicated to reviving regional styles of dance.
 The last two groups are the largest by far and these are the university choir and the university orchestra, both having student and non-student members of all ages.
 In 1997 a part of the university orchestra branched off into a chamber ensemble, becoming the TU-Kammerphilharmonie, and since it consists almost exclusively of students the ensemble rehearses and performs only during the academic year.
 Each of these major ensembles performs an average of one to four times per semester.
 These performances often take place in Saxony but also occasionally internationally.

 Funding

-The university is currently developing new strategies to make itself more independent from state funding and decision making.
-With regard to its ability to generate research money from industry partners, the TU Dresden belongs to the most successful in Germany.
-In 2004 3,564 projects were financed with 104.1 million Euros from outside sources (other than state funds).
+The university is currently developing new strategies to make itself more independent from state funding and decision-making.
+The TU Dresden is third strongest successful university in Germany in terms of third-party funding, highlighting its ability to secure funding from industry partners.
+In 2004, 3,564 projects were financed with 104.1 million Euros from outside sources (other than state funds).
 It has one of the highest shares of income by industry partnerships.